 What's the difference between the styles of placements available?

-If you want to be part of a family of schools, and to be part of the school community from day one, School Direct and SCITT courses can offer this.
+If you want to be part of a family of schools, and to be part of the school community from day one, Lead Partners and SCITT courses can offer this.
 If you would prefer to have a more diverse range of placements in a variety of schools, our University-led course may be more suitable, because we're able to draw from a huge range of partnership schools.

 Will I be employed in the same family of schools in which I trained?

-School Direct and SCITT partners may look to employ you at the end of your PGCE year, although this isn't guaranteed.
-Over 95% of our University-led PGCE students are settled in a teaching post after 12 months, and many of our students go on to gain employment within partnership schools, whichever route they follow.
+Lead Partners and SCITT partners may look to employ you at the end of your PGCE year, although this isn't guaranteed.
+According to our last data, over 95% of our University-led PGCE students are settled in a teaching post after 12 months, and many of our students go on to gain employment within partnership schools, whichever route they follow.

 If I study on a SCITT course, will I still attend the University of Leicester?